Estimadas y estimados colegas:

 USE OF A BIOCATHODE WITH CORIOLOPSIS GALLICA IN A MICROBIAL FUEL CELL FOR WASTEWATER TREATMENT

-Authors: AJ Arias, Antonio Horta, Norma Gutiérrez-Ortega , AH Serafin , Gilberto Carreño-Aguilera, Jorge Noriega
+Authors: Alan J Arias Diosdado, Antonio Horta, Norma Gutiérrez-Ortega , AH Serafin , Gilberto Carreño-Aguilera, Jorge Noriega

 Abstract - In recent years, interest has grown in replacing abiotic cathodes with biocathodes in microbial fuel cells (MFC), using basidiomycetes that produce enzymes in situ, thus reducing enzyme production and purification costs.
 This study explores the construction of an MFC using a Coriolopsis gallica biocathode, capable of producing fungal laccase that catalyzes the oxygen reduction reaction in the cathode chamber.
 The experimental system employs a clay and activated carbon membrane, along with an anode inoculated with anaerobic sludge from a wastewater treatment plant (WWTP).
 Results show a 41% increase in chemical oxygen demand (COD) removal and up to a 120% increase in current generation compared to a control cell equipped with a pure clay membrane.
 These findings highlight the potential of the Coriolopsis gallica biocathode as an efficient and sustainable solution for wastewater treatment and energy generation.